nowzoo/fb3-ng2/README.md

-# Firebase Helpers
+# fb3-ng2

 Angular 2 Helpers for Firebase SDK 3.x

-*N.B.: This is in active development, and was originally intended to be a drop-in replacement for the [official angularfire2 library](https://github.com/angular/angularfire2/) until it is updated to [Firebase SDK 3.x](https://github.com/angular/angularfire2/issues/180).
-Use with care!*
+*N.B.: This library is in active development, so things may change suddenly.
+Also, it was originally intended to be a drop-in replacement for the [official angularfire2 library](https://github.com/angular/angularfire2/) until that library is updated to [Firebase SDK 3.x](https://github.com/angular/angularfire2/issues/180).
+That library, when ready, may make this one unnecessary.*

 ### Overview